Foundation for the Preservation of the Mahayana Tradition: Location

-The FPMT has 165 centers in 40 countries worldwide.
+As of 2023, the FPMT has 138 centers, projects, and services in 34 countries worldwide, of which about 85 are dharma centers (monasteries and retreat centers often have a public-teaching function, which would raise the count), some 18 are unincorporated "study groups," and the rest a mix of other projects, such as hospices or dharma presses.

 History

 The name and structure of the FPMT date to 1975, in the wake of an international teaching tour by Lamas Yeshe and Zopa.
 However, the two had been teaching Western travelers since at least 1965, when they met Zina Rachevsky, their student and patron, in Darjeeling.
 In 1969, the three of them founded the Nepal Mahayana Gompa Centre (now Kopan Monastery).
 Rachevsky died shortly afterwards during a Buddhist retreat.

 Lama Yeshe resisted Rachevsky's appeals to teach a "meditation course", on the grounds that in the Sera Monastery tradition in which he was educated, "meditation" would be attempted only after intensive, multi-year study of the Five Topics.
 However, he gave Lama Zopa permission to lead what became the first of Kopan's meditation courses (then semiannual, now annual) in 1971.
-Lama Zopa led these courses at least through 1975.
+Lama Zopa led these courses at least through 1975, and sporadically thereafter.

 During the early 1970s, hundreds of Westerners attended teachings at Kopan.
-Historical descriptions and recollections routinely characterize early Western participants as backpackers on the hippie trail (extended overland tours of Asia)—to whom Lama Yeshe's style of discourse especially appealed.
+Historical descriptions and recollections routinely characterize early Western participants as backpackers on the hippie trail (extended overland tours of Asia), to whom Lama Yeshe's style of discourse especially appealed.

 Geoffrey Samuel finds it significant that Lamas Yeshe and Zopa had not yet attracted followings among the Tibetan or Himalayan peoples (Zopa's status as a minor tulku notwithstanding), and that their activities took place independently of any support or direction from the Central Tibetan Administration in Dharamsala.
 On his reading, their willingness to reach out to Westerners was in large measure the result of a lack of other sources of support.
 Nevertheless, Samuel sees their cultivation of an international network as having ample precedent in Tibet.

 In December 1973, Lama Yeshe ordained fourteen Western monks and nuns under the name of the International Mahayana Institute.
 Around this time, Lama Yeshe's students began returning to their own countries.
 The result was the founding of an ever-increasing number of dharma centers in those countries.
 In his description of the FPMT, Jeffrey Paine emphasizes the charisma, intuition, drive, and organizational ability of Lama Yeshe.
 Paine asks us to consider how a refugee with neither financial resources nor language skills could manage to create an international network with more than a hundred centers and study groups.

-David N. Kay (see bibliography) makes the following observation:
+David N. Kay makes the following observation: